-Your search for the best interactive demo platform has come down to Navattic vs Storylane, and you need to answer:
+Your search for the best interactive demo platform for product marketing and GTM teams has come down to Navattic vs. Storylane, and now you need to answer one key question:

 Which is better for your use case?

-This article breaks down both platforms’ key features, pros and cons, and pricing structure to help you decide.
+This article breaks down both platforms’ key features, pros and cons, and pricing to help you make a confident decision.

 Don’t like reading long articles?
 Here’s a quick overview of our findings. ⤵️